 The shape of the signal and noise spectra at subdecadal timescales is sensitive to the diffusion and time uncertainty corrections (Fig. 2), which could thus contribute to the discrepant SNR estimates.
-While the diffusion correction for DML led to a consistent white-noise level of both noise estimates (Fig. 2b) at these timescales, lending support to our approach, the WAIS noise spectrum keeps decreasing towards higher frequencies even after applying the diffusion correction (Fig. 2d).
-This

-- 10 result could be caused either by a too weak diffusion correction, or by an overestimation of the time uncertainty leading to an excessive reduction in high-frequency noise levels that cannot be compensated by the low diffusion correction.
+While the diffusion correction for DML led to a consistent white-noise level of both noise estimates (Fig. 2b) at these timescales, lending support to our approach, the WAIS noise spectrum keeps decreasing towards higher frequencies, even after applying the diffusion correction (Fig. 2d).
+This result could be caused either by a too weak diffusion correction or by an overestimation of the time uncertainty leading to an excessive reduction in highfrequency noise levels that cannot be compensated by the low diffusion correction.
 To test both hypotheses, we varied the strengths of the diffusion and time uncertainty corrections.
-This has different impacts on the estimated spectra: while the diffusion correction equally applies to both raw signal and noise spectra, the time uncertainty correction has a proportional influence on the signal spectrum but only an indirect influence on the noise spectrum (Eqs.
+This has different impacts on the estimated spectra: while the diffusion correction equally applies to both raw signal and noise spectra, the time uncertainty correction has a proportional influence on the signal spectrum but only an indirect influence on the noise spectrum (Eq.
 4).
-Indeed, halving - 15 the time uncertainty would increase the noise spectrum only by a maximum factor of ~ 1.4 close to the cutoff frequency, and this therefore cannot reconcile the remaining decrease in the corrected noise spectrum.
-By contrast, an overall doubling of the diffusion length for all WAIS records would amplify the noise spectrum much stronger with a maximum factor of ~ 4 at the cutoff frequency, leading to interannual noise levels similar to those observed for centennial periods.
-However, such a strong diffusional smoothing at WAIS compared to the expectation seems implausible given that the same physical mechanisms of - 20 the diffusion process should be valid for East as well as West Antarctica, and no anomalously high diffusional smoothing has been observed for the upper part of the WAIS Divide ice core (Jones et al., 2017).
-Additionally, a much stronger diffusion correction would also imply a much steeper decrease of the signal spectrum towards longer timescales (Fig. 2c), contrary to the expectation.
+Indeed, halving the time uncertainty would increase the noise spectrum close to the cut-off frequency only by a maximum factor of \sim 1.4, and this therefore cannot reconcile the remaining decrease in the corrected noise spectrum.
+By contrast, an overall doubling of the diffusion length for all WAIS records would amplify the noise spectrum much more strongly with a maximum factor of ~ 4 at the cut-off frequency, leading to interannual noise levels similar to those observed for centennial periods.
+However, a much stronger diffusional smoothing at WAIS compared to the expectation seems implausible given that the same physical mechanisms of the diffusion process should be valid for East Antarctica as well as West Antarctica, and no anomalously high diffusional smoothing has been observed for the upper part of the WAIS Divide ice core (Jones et al., 2017).
+Additionally, a much stronger diffusion correction would also imply a much steeper decrease in the signal spectrum towards longer timescales (Fig. 2c), contrary to the expectation.
 We conclude that there is no obvious reason for the applied correction approach to strongly over- or underestimate the WAIS signal and noise spectra on the interannual timescales.
-Moreover, taking into account also the shape of the sprectra - which we find for the signal and noise on the longer timescales (periods from $\sim 30-100$ yr), our results might therefore indicate a true increase in local variability at the WAIS sites across the timescales studied and a close-to-constant, or even decreasing, coherent signal variability.
+Moreover, by also taking into account the shape of the spectra for the signal and noise on the longer timescales (periods from \sim 30 to 100 years), our results might therefore indicate a true increase in local variability at the WAIS sites across the timescales studied and a close-to-constant, or even decreasing, coherent signal variability.

 These results suggest firstly that an additional noise process, apart from stratigraphic noise and precipitation intermittency, must contribute to the noise spectrum towards longer timescales.
-Secondly, the shape of the signal spectrum either implies

-30 a nearly white-noise temperature signal, or some process that destroys the coherence of the large-scale temperature field on longer timescales upon recording by the firn-core isotope records.
+Secondly, the shape of the signal spectrum either implies a nearly white-noise temperature signal or some process that destroys the coherence of the large-scale temperature field on longer timescales upon recording by the firn-core isotope records.
 Since there is no obvious reason for a fundamentally different Holocene climate variability in West compared to East Antarctica, the second possibility seems more likely.